Table of Contents

 Option 2: Convert the Rust

-If you have flaking paint from severe rust underneath, you’ll need to brush the paint off first, using the brushing method as above.
+First, if you have flaking paint from severe rust underneath, you’ll need to brush the paint off first, using the brushing method as above.
 Repainting doesn’t work good if the paint underneath is no longer bonded to the iron.

 Option 3: Phosphoric Acid